(Figures for end of 2018)

 Germany is an international leader in wind power generation and boasts one of the largest installed capacities in the world.
 But despite its experience in onshore wind power that dates back to the early 1990s, harvesting wind offshore is a relatively young industry branch.
 The country’s first offshore wind farm, Alpha Ventus, started test mode in 2009.
 Since then, German offshore wind has seen a rapid growth in the sector.

-In 2017, Germany added 222 turbines with a capacity of 1.25 gigawatts (GW) in the North Sea and the Baltic Sea.
-This 40 percent of worldwide capacity expansion in that year and equals a year-on-year growth rate of more than 30 percent, which brought the total number of installed turbines up to about 1,170.
-This makes Germany the second-biggest offshore wind power market in the world after the United Kingdom.
+In 2018, Germany added 136 turbines with a capacity of 0.96 gigawatts (GW) in the North Sea and the Baltic Sea.
+Turbines installed in the country's territorial waters accounted for roughly 40 percent of worldwide capacity in 2017, making it the second-biggest offshore wind power market in the world after the United Kingdom.

-Offshore wind’s contribution to Germany’s power production mix reached 2.7 percent in 2017, a significant increase from 0.1 percent just four years earlier, making it the fastest-growing renewable power source in the country.
+Offshore wind’s contribution to Germany’s power production mix reached 3.0 percent in 2018, a significant increase from 0.1 percent just five years earlier, making it the fastest-growing renewable power source in the country.
 According to the lobby group Renewable Energy Agency (AEE), offshore wind alone could provide a share of almost 12.5 percent by 2030.

-The cumulated offshore capacity of 5.38 GW provided more than 18 terawatt hours (TWh) of electricity in 2017, according to preliminary figures from energy market research group AGEB.
-This is almost 50 percent more than in 2016 and more than the power consumption of Berlin, Germany’s capital and largest city, of approximately 14 TWh.
+The cumulated offshore capacity of 6.38 GW provided over 19 terawatt hours (TWh) of electricity in 2018, according to preliminary figures from energy market research group AGEB.
+This is about 8 percent more than in 2017 and more than the power consumption of Berlin, Germany’s capital and largest city, of approximately 14 TWh.

 The German government projects to have at least 7.7 GW of offshore capacity in operation by 2020 and 15 GW by 2030.
-It decreased the expansion target figure down from 25 GW in 2013 due to the technology’s initially high prices.
-According to research institute Fraunhofer IWES, Germany could potentially install up to 54 GW of offshore and generate nearly 260 TWh of electricity.
+It decreased the expansion target figure from 25 GW in 2013 due to the technology’s initially high prices.
+According to research institute Fraunhofer IWES, Germany could potentially install up to 54 GW of offshore and generate nearly 260 TWh of electricity at sea.

-With an average capacity of 5.6 megawatts (MW) for new turbines and an average rotor length of 138 metres, offshore turbines have not only grown significantly since their introduction in the early 2000s but are also bigger and more productive than their counterparts on land.
+With an average capacity of 7.1 megawatts (MW) for new turbines and an average rotor length of 158 metres, offshore turbines have not only grown significantly since their introduction in the early 2000s but are also bigger and more productive than turbines operating ashore.
 They deliver power almost all year round and produce nearly twice as much power as land-based turbines, says offshore service company Deutsche Windguard.
 The growth in size and output had a considerable effect on power generation prices, which fell substantially in recent years.

 Unbalanced distribution and persisting grid challenges

-The majority of German offshore turbines is located in the North Sea, with nearly 1,000 spinning off Germany’s western coast, compared to just over 170 turbines in the Baltic Sea in the east.
+The majority of German offshore turbines is located in the North Sea, with more than 1,000 spinning off Germany’s western coast, compared to just over 200 turbines in the Baltic Sea in the East.
 Wind yields on average are higher in the North Sea than in the Baltic, attracting investors with higher returns.

-The technology’s expansion is therefore set to take place primarily in the North Sea, the region where other projects by the UK, Denmark, the Netherlands, Belgium and Germany have together created the largest offshore wind power cluster in the world.
-In order to spread turbines more evenly in German waters, 0.5 GW out of a total tendered capacity of 1.6 GW in the country’s second offshore wind power auction in April 2018 were issued in the Baltic.
+The technology’s expansion is therefore set to take place primarily in the North Sea, the region where other projects by the UK, Denmark, the Netherlands, Belgium and Germany together have created the largest offshore wind power cluster in the world.
+In order to spread turbines more evenly in German waters, 0.5 GW out of a total tendered capacity of 1.6 GW in the country’s second offshore wind power auction in April 2018 were issued in the Baltic Sea.

-Lower Saxony, Germany’s northwestern federal state on the North Sea, which also hosts most of Germany’s onshore turbines, was home to over 50 percent of all existing offshore wind farms.
-Schleswig-Holstein, the northernmost state that borders both the North Sea and the Baltic, boasted about a third, while northeastern Mecklenburg-Western Pomerania on the Baltic had less than 15 percent of installed capacity in 2017, figures by the German Wind Energy Association (BWE) and the German Engineering Federation (VDMA) show.
+Lower Saxony, Germany’s northwestern federal state on the North Sea, which also hosts most of Germany’s onshore turbines, was home to over 50 percent of all existing offshore wind farms in 2018.
+Schleswig-Holstein, the northernmost state that borders both the North Sea and the Baltic, boasted about one third, while northeastern Mecklenburg-Western Pomerania on the Baltic had less than 15 percent of installed capacity in that year, figures by the industry association BWO show.

 The clustering of power generation capacity in northwestern Germany illustrates the challenge of providing sufficient grid capacity to transmit large volumes of electricity produced centrally in a small area.
-Lacking grid connection from the sea to the mainland in the past already led to a situation mocked by critics of technology in which turbines had to be powered with diesel generators to prevent corrosion from the salty sea air and orient them to the wind direction.
-Regular operation of the turbines was not possible since they produce much more electricity than what is needed to power them up and the surplus could not be disposed of.
+Lacking grid connection from the sea to the mainland in the past already led to a situation mocked by critics of the technology in which turbines had to be powered with diesel generators to prevent corrosion from the salty sea air and aling them to the wind direction.
+Regular operation of the turbines was not possible since these produce much more electricity than what is needed to power them up while the surplus could not be disposed of.

-However, this sort of problem largely is a thing of the past, according to the BWE.
-In its latest offshore wind power status report, the lobby group says there currently are no installed turbines that still lack a grid connection.
-The existing grid has a transmission capacity of 5.7 GW and another 2.6 GW are slated for completion by the end of 2019, BWE and VDMA say.
-Capacity is projected to be 10.8 GW in 2025.
+However, this sort of problem largely is a thing of the past, according to grid operator TenneT.
+In the offshore wind power industry's 2018 status report, the BWO says there currently are merely 0.3 GW of installed capacity that lack a grid connection.
+The existing grid has a transmission capacity of 6.8 GW and another 1.4 GW are slated for completion by the end of 2020.
+The total connected capacity is projected to be 10.8 GW in 2025.

-But transmitting power from the sea to the mainland is only one part of the problem.
+But transmitting power from production sites at sea to the mainland is only one part of the problem.
 Another and perhaps even bigger challenge is to cover the much longer distance from windy northern Germany to industrial centres in the south, which the Federal Network Agency (BNetzA) has outlined in its offshore grid-development plan.

 Artificial island plans and a cable to Norway testify to offshore dynamic